-Swimming is one of the most popular sports globally, and its popularity doesn’t seem to be waning anytime soon.
+Swimming is one of the most popular and intense sports globally, and its popularity doesn’t seem to be waning anytime soon.
 There are many reasons that people love swimming so much: it’s a great form of exercise, it’s low impact on joints and muscles, and it can be done by people who struggle with other types of physical activity because there is no impact involved.

 Want to know more exciting facts?

-There are several facts that are well worth knowing.
+Several facts are well worth knowing.

-- Swimming is an aerobic exercise as it uses up oxygen in the body, and this has a beneficial effect on your heart health which can reduce early death rates.
+• Swimming is an aerobic exercise as it uses up oxygen in the body, and this has a beneficial effect on your heart health which can reduce early death rates.

-- Swimmers may be less likely to develop coronary artery disease than non-swimmers because of the increased blood flow while they swim.
+• Professional Swimmers may be less likely to develop coronary artery disease than non-swimmers because of the increased blood flow while they swim.

-- For people who have pulmonary hypertension or high blood pressure in their lungs, swimming is often recommended by doctors for both daily activities and exercise routines since it does not put any extra strain on the respiratory system or cause coughing episodes like running might do.
+• For people who have pulmonary hypertension or high blood pressure in their lungs, swimming is often recommended by doctors for both daily activities and exercise routines since it does not put any extra strain on the respiratory system or cause coughing episodes like running might do.

-Swimming Facts for Kids
+Interesting Swimming Facts Geared Towards Kids

 An interesting swimming fact for kids is that a swimmer’s speed can be measured in meters per second.